Referral

 • Haematuria should be referred in accordance with local guidelines

-• A small minority of patients may be deemed unsuitable for onward referral to the clinic e.g. patients at end of life.
-Please refer to Community District Nurse Service
+• A small minority of patients may be deemed unsuitable for onward referral for an ambulatory community clinic e.g. patients at end of life, clinically unable, please refer to the community continence service where a domiciliary visit can be arranged.

 • Recurrent UTI in children should be referred to the Derriford nurse led clinic